Todd Ricketts: Political activity

 Ricketts was an influential fundraiser and donor during the 2016 US presidential election, supporting Wisconsin governor Scott Walker during the Republican Party primaries.
 He was named co-chair of Walker's fundraising drive in May 2015.

 Ricketts manages the conservative political operations for the Republican wing of the Ricketts family.
 After Walker bowed out of the race in September 2015, the Ricketts family donated $5.5 million to Our Principles PAC, a super PAC opposing the candidacy of Donald Trump.
 Once Trump became the presumptive nominee of the Republican Party, Ricketts reversed his stance, throwing his support to Trump.
 In May 2016, Ricketts was chosen as an at-large member of the Illinois delegation to the Republican National Convention.
 During the tail end of the general election, Ricketts participated in fundraisers in Chicago for Trump's candidacy and helped to raise money for the pro-Trump super PACs 45 Committee and Future 45, raising over $66 million.

-On November 24, 2016, reports surfaced that President-elect Donald Trump would appoint Ricketts as Deputy Secretary of Commerce.
-On November 30, 2016, Trump officially announced the nomination of Ricketts as Deputy Secretary of Commerce.

-On April 19, 2017, Ricketts withdrew his nomination from consideration citing the inability to divest his financial holdings to the satisfaction of the Office of Government Ethics.
+In late November 2016, President-elect Donald Trump announced the nomination of Ricketts as Deputy Secretary of Commerce, but in April 2017, Ricketts withdrew himself from consideration, citing the inability to divest his financial holdings to the satisfaction of the Office of Government Ethics.

-Nearly nine months later, on January 31, 2018, Ricketts was named the finance chairman for the Republican National Committee.
+In January 2018, Ricketts was named the finance chair for the Republican National Committee.